-Our studies have demonstrated that these bug-derived proteins are able to dissolve blood clots in a disease model of thrombosis with less bleeding complications.
-This research lays the foundation for the development of safe anticoagulants for the treatment of thromboembolic diseases such as stroke in the future.
+Our studies have demonstrated that these bug-derived proteins are able to dissolve blood clots in a disease model of thrombosis with fewer bleeding complications.
+The outcomes of these studies have laid the foundation for the development of safe anticoagulants for the treatment of thromboembolic diseases such as stroke in the future